 - Thinking about who you might want to involve in your decision-making - a partner, family and friends or a nurse or doctor. - Seeking counselling.
 This can be done either alone, with your partner or someone else close to you.
-Counsellors may be available in the fertility and cancer clinics.
-There are other counselling services available.
-We have listed some of these organisations on page 32. - Talking to people who have been through similar experiences.
+Professional counsellors, who are not directly involved in your fertility or cancer care, may be available in the fertility and cancer clinics.
+Other counselling organisations which may be able to provide this dedicated counselling support have been listed on page 32. - Talking to people who have been through similar experiences.
 There are support organisations available.
 We have listed some of these on page 32.
 You may also choose to speak to a member of your cancer care team and fertility care team. - There may be times when you may not want to talk about fertility and cancer.
 If you are a private person, writing in a diary or expressing yourself creatively may be helpful.